-This brochure describes the benefits of Humana Health Plans of Puerto Rico, Inc., under our contract (CS 2872) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Customer Service may be reached at 800-314-3121 option 1 and then option 2 or through our website: https://feds.humana.com/.
-The address for Humana Health Plans of Puerto Rico, Inc. administrative offices is:
+This brochure describes the benefits of Humana Health Plans of Puerto Rico, Inc., under contract (CS 2872) between Humana and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer Service may be reached at 1-800-314-3121 option 1 and then option 2 or through our website: https://feds.humana.com/.
+The address for the Humana Health Plans of Puerto Rico, Inc. administrative office is: